maximelenormand/Most-frequented-locations/README.md

 Louail T, Lenormand M, Murillo Arias M & Ramasco JJ (2015) Crowdsourcing the Robin Hood effect in the city. *Arxiv e-print*, arXiv: .

 If you need help, find a bug, want to give me advice or feedback, please contact me!
-You can reach me at maxime[at]ifisc.uib-csic.es
+You can reach me at maxime.lenormand[at]irstea.fr

 ## References